 The group found it very refreshing, and was surprised how "not PC" it read, as though it were written decades before...really it could have been anywhere from the 30s to 70s!
 The illustrations were universally adored, for their great expressions and humor.
 Some folks were reminded of Lemony Snicket books, with terrible parents (how could they just shuttle her off for the summer like that?), uncle (such a poser), and awful things in general happening to the child in the book.
 The food descriptions were probably by far the best part.

+What was really liked was the message, about being heartfully connected with what you do, and how it is transformative in nature.
 We enjoyed how the people who could cook were special/magical.
 This reminded us of the fantasy element of "the chosen one".
 We agreed that the book really captured how when you are in the flow cooking, you can be connected with the process and go beyond over-thinking.

 We discussed if Madame Pamplemousse is a witch, and concluded if so, she is clearly a good one.